 With a combination of funds raised from sale of shares to the public and grant funding, Dig In Community Greengrocer raised £30,000 and opened for trading on the 1st May 2014.
 The first AGM was held on the 17 June 2014 to elect a Management Committee.

-Now in its third year of operation, the shop currently has three paid staff members and some 30 active volunteers.
+Now in its fourth year of operation, the shop currently has three paid staff members and some 30 active volunteers.